Our Mission

 Amish Horse Retirement Initiative

-In an effort to supersede equine surrender to one of Ohio’s multiple livestock auction houses, HTFAS founded the Amish Horse Retirement Initiative to provide an option for the Amish community when an equine in their care must be re-homed.
-HTFAS will approve any request for an equine to be accepted into our program when this request originates from the Amish community.
-Requests will be prioritized on the basis of urgency, and intake will be prioritized as capacity allows.
+In an effort to supersede horse surrender to one of Ohio’s multiple livestock auction houses, HTFAS founded the Amish Horse Retirement Initiative to provide an option for the Amish community when a horse in their care is ready for retirement or needs a new home.
+We love our Amish communities and are ready to answer the call when our services are needed.
+2001

 Animal Welfare/Law Enforcement Collaborations